 Timber look garage doors are designed to mimic the look and feel of natural wood.
 And thanks to modern manufacturing techniques, these garage doors offer almost all the benefits of natural timber at a much lower cost.

-Here are the top 4 comparison points on which to base your garage door purchase decision:
+Top 4 comparison points on which to base your garage door purchase decision

 - The Unicode® LUX garage doors are made from an imported pre-painted steel product.
 UniCote® uses a hot-dipped aluminium/zinc alloy-coated steel substrate.
 The outer layer is a polyester topcoat, using the latest infrared reflective pigments, baked on to a polyester primer.
 The result is an extremely durable paint system built to resist UV damage from Australia’s harsh sun, providing excellent colour and gloss retention.